-The Chichester Centre for Fairy Tale, Fantasy and Speculative Fiction seeks articles, book reviews and creative writing relating to literary and historical approaches to folklore, fairy tales, fantasy, Gothic, magic realism, science fiction and speculative fiction for publication in Gramarye, its peer-reviewed journal published by the University of Chichester.
+The Chichester Centre for Fairy Tale, Fantasy and Speculative Fiction seeks articles, book reviews and creative writing relating to literary and historical approaches to folklore, fairy tales, fantasy, Gothic, magic realism, science fiction and speculative fiction for a special issue of Gramarye, its peer-reviewed journal published by the University of Chichester, celebrating the life of its founder Prof. Bill Gray (1952-2019).
+We are particularly interested in articles on fairy tales, fantasy literature and the work of C.S.
+Lewis, Robert Louis Stevenson, Philip Pullman, J.R.R.
+Tolkien, George MacDonald and ETA Hoffman.

 Word count guidelines: